open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions.PersistentStorage/README.md

 ### CreateBlob

-`TryCreateBlob(byte[] buffer, out PersistentBlob blob)` or `TryCreateBlob(byte[] buffer, int leasePeriodMilliseconds = 0, out PersistentBlob blob)` method can be used to store data on disk in case of failures.
+`TryCreateBlob(byte[] buffer, out PersistentBlob blob)` or `TryCreateBlob(byte[] buffer, int leasePeriodMilliseconds = 0, out PersistentBlob blob)` can be used to store data on disk in case of failures.
 The file stored will have `.blob` extension.
 If acquiring lease, the file will have `.lock` extension.

 ```csharp
 // Try create blob without acquiring lease